 But there’s a lesser-known pic from the same series and look what’s in it:

 Big thanks to dichtungshanf for the tip off on the latter pic 🙂

-I was showing the CAG pics to a very good friend of mine who has a Tier 1 UKSF contact.
+I was showing the CAG pics to a very good friend of mine who has a solid UKSF contact.

-My friend also has this pouch.
+My friend also has the Side Pull Mag Pouch.
 He said this: